satyampatel13/wasserstoff-AiInternTask/README.md

    _“What are the penalties mentioned in the SEBI Act?”_
 4. The system searches all documents and sends relevant info to LLaMA 3
 5. I get:
-   - 📄 Individual document answers
+   - Individual document answers
-   - 💬 A summary of the main themes
+   -  summary of the main themes

 6. I also show the backend API using the `/docs` page

 ---

-## 🙋 About Me
+## About Me

 > Name: **Satyam Patel**
 > Role: AI/ML Intern Applicant